-Bit Description

-31:28 Reserved

-27:16 Number of Dwords (NUMD): This field specifies the number of Dwords to return.
+Bit Description 31:16 Number of Dwords Lower (NUMDL): This field specifies the lower 16 bits of the number of Dwords to return.
 If host software specifies a size larger than the log page requested, the controller returns the complete log page with undefined results for Dwords beyond the end of the log page.
-This is a 0's based value.

-15:08 Reserved
+The combined NUMDL and NUMDU fields form a 0's based value.
+15 Retain Asynchronous Event (RAE): This field specifies when to retain or clear an Asynchronous Event.
+If this bit is cleared to '0', the corresponding Asynchronous Event is cleared after the command completes successfully.
+If this bit is set to '1,' the corresponding Asynchronous Event is retained (i.e., not cleared) after the command completes successfully.
+Host software should clear this field to '0' for log pages that are not used with Asynchronous Events.
+Refer to section 5.2.
+14:12 Reserved 11:08 Log Specific Field (LSP): If not defined for the log specified by the Log Page Identifier field, this field is reserved.
 07:00 Log Page Identifier (LID): This field specifies the identifier of the log page to retrieve.